 Sensation pre-dates all forms of verbal language and logic, both in your own development and in our evolution as a species.
 It’s an ancient way of knowing that is worthy of deep reverence.

 For example, wild animals show incredible intelligence.
 Their attunement and responsiveness to environmental cues, without any ‘rational’ thinking, is extraordinary.
-Their responses are perfectly metered to meet their needs, informed by integrated multi-sensory data, not logic.
+Their responses are perfectly metered to meet their needs, informed by integrated multi-sensory data — a kind of omniception* — not logic.

 Really, only a simple modern neocortex could imagine itself superior!

 Slime Molds are single-celled organisms that organise themselves as large groups.
 Scientists observe them making decisions about food sources to move towards, and dangers to escape.
 No brain, no nerves — just single cells.
 Yet they have been shown to learn, transmit memories to each other, and move as a coordinated and purposeful swarm.

 If this isn’t the ultimate giveaway that foundational intelligence is humming along happily outside of the brain, I don’t know what is.

 This skill is also predictive of real, first world, quantifiable outcomes for our own species, in truly fascinating ways.
 Studies have shown this for example: